Nirav Modi

 Nirav Deepak Modi (born 27 February 1971) is an Indian-born Belgian businessman and fugitive who was charged by Interpol and the Government of India for criminal conspiracy, criminal breach of trust, cheating and dishonesty including delivery of property, corruption, money laundering, fraud, embezzlement and breach of contract in August 2018.
 Modi is being investigated as a part of the $2 billion fraud case of Punjab National Bank (PNB).
 In March 2018, Modi applied for bankruptcy protection in Manhattan, New York.
 In June 2018, Modi was reported to be in the UK applying for political asylum.
-In June 2019, Swiss authorities froze a total of US$6 million in Nirav Modi's Swiss bank accounts along with the assets.
+In June 2019, Swiss authorities froze a total of US$6 million in Modi's Swiss bank accounts along with the assets.

 In December 2022, he lost his final appeal against extradition request by Indian agencies.
-Since all his requests for bail have been rejected, he is lodged in a jail.
-He is yet to extradited to India as his request for political asylum is pending with the UK Government.
+All his requests for bail have been rejected, and he is currently lodged in a jail.
+He is yet to be extradited to India as his request for political asylum is pending with the UK Government.

 Biography

 Early life

 Nirav Modi was born in Palanpur, Gujarat, and grew up in Antwerp, Belgium.
 His family has been in the diamond business for several generations.
-When he was 19, he and his father Deepak Modi moved to Mumbai to work with his uncle, Mehul Choksi.
+When he was 19, he and his father Deepak Modi moved to Mumbai to work with his maternal uncle, Mehul Choksi.
 Choksi is the head of Gitanjali Group, a retail jewellery company with 4,000 stores in India.

 Modi attended the Wharton School at the University of Pennsylvania but eventually dropped out.
 While studying, he met his future wife, Ami, the daughter of a diamond businessman Amukuraj Choksey.